tomjoht/tomjoht.github.io/_posts/2016/11/2016-11-01-image-sizes-in-apple-touchbar-docs.md

 On a regularly 72 DPI monitor, you won't see much difference between the two.
 But if you view the same images on a high retina display, which packs in a lot more pixels per inch, the text looks a lot sharper in the second image (with the 1600px original size).

+(I also explored this topic in [Retina Display and Screen Capture Sizes in Online Help](http://idratherbewriting.com/2012/11/10/high-retina-displays-and-screen-captures-into-online-help/).)

 If you aren't sure how many pixels per inch your monitor has, look at [dpilove](http://dpi.lv/).
 My Macbook Pro has 227 pixels per inch, but my Dell monitors have only 166 pixels per inch.

 (At my work, I have two flat panel Dell monitors connected to my Macbook Pro laptop.
-I *wish* I had a Thunderbolt monitor instead of the two Dells, but one can't have everything ...)
+I *wish* I had a Thunderbolt or 5k monitor instead of the two Dells, but one can't have everything ...)

 When I take screenshots, it's best to take them from the high retina display using Snagit, because Snagit gives me the option to save my screenshot using the pixels captured from the high retina monitor.